lukors/kanter/README.md

 # Kanter
 A node based image editor for texture creation.
 It uses [Kanter Core](https://github.com/lukors/kanter_core) and [OrbTk](https://github.com/redox-os/orbtk).

-## I'm on vacation
+## This project is on hold
-Won't be working on this during the summer.
+I might never return to it.

 ## Goals
 - Responsiveness - It should be fast to start, and snappy to use